phlippieb/resume/README.md

 This repository contains source files for generating my resume.
 I did a write-up about [running a resume like a software project](https://phlippieb.bearblog.dev/the-resume-as-a-software-micro-project/) on my blog.

+It can be used to generate a PDF-format resume, as well as a PDF-format cover letter, for various applications.
+It also acts as the source for a Github Pages-hosted version of the unabridged resume.

+## Web version

+A GitHub Pages-hosted version of the resume is available at [phlippieb.github.io/resume](https://phlippieb.github.io/resume).
+It is responsive and supports dark mode.

 ## Install

 This repo requires you to install some dependencies.